maurictg/QQuery/README.md

 **XSRF**
 All QQuery's XHR helpers automatically add the XSRF-token if ```<meta name="csrf-token">``` is present.

-HQuery will add the X-CSRF-TOKEN header automatically for you.
+QQuery will add the X-CSRF-TOKEN header automatically for you from the CSRF-TOKEN cookie.
+If you want to configure this, head over to [Setup](#Setup).

 Create a XHR request to a server.
 The options parameter accepts the following object: